 Some other symptoms of AWS may include:

-Learn more about safely tapering off antidepressants in this article.
+Learn more about safely stopping antidepressants.

 • a brief, electrical shock-like feeling in the brain